Are you Utilizing Special Pricing Agreements for Distribution Partners to their Full Effect?

 - Very large volume end-customer that requests additional service(s)

 - Hold of product-line position against competing new player

 - Competitive pressure from distributor pricing

 - The recent acquisition of a distributor to maintain end-customer’s business

-SPAs will typically fall into one of three categories when manufacturers offer distributors better than “normal” pricing:
+SPAs will typically fall into one of three categories when manufacturers offer distributors discounted pricing:

-The Recent Rise of Special Pricing Agreements in Today’s Distribution Channel Marketplace
+The Recent Rise of SPAs in Today’s Distribution Channel Marketplace

 Over the past decade and change, we have seen countless mergers and acquisitions that have given rise to SPAs.
-When a manufacturer acquires a new business, they are introduced to a wave of new distributors, many of whom maintain deeply rooted relationships with end-customers.
+When a manufacturer acquires a new business, they are introduced to a wave of new distributors.
+Many of these distributors maintain deeply rooted relationships with end-customers.
 A buyout, merger or acquisition of a manufacturer (in replace of another) can evoke hesitancy in the end-customer to continue the relationship it has built with the distributor.